 - Recovery rebate credit: You can claim the remaining amount when filing your taxes if you only received a partial stimulus check or an advanced child tax credit during the year.
 This is possible if you add a dependent in 2021 or your income is below the income phaseouts the IRS used to estimate your original credit amount.

-Now that you know how to get a bigger tax refund, you may want to utilize some or all of the tactics I’ve covered in this article to improve your tax situation.
+Now that you know how to get a bigger tax refund, you may want to use some or all of the tactics I’ve covered in this article to improve your tax situation.
 Keep in mind, it’s never a bad idea to consult with a tax professional who can help you maximize any eligible tax deductions and credits.